-The Official Entry is the first step in securing your team's entry in the state tournament.
-Your school's Official Entry must be submitted online, by your school's activities director, prior to December 1, 2016.
+The Official Entry is the first step in securing your team's entry in the state series.
+Your school's Official Entry must be submitted by your school's activities director prior to December 1, 2017.
 Entries may be allowed after the deadline but will be charged a \$100 late fee.
-A preliminary list of entries will be posted on the IHSA Web site on November 1, 2016, and updated on December 1, 2016.
+A preliminary list of entries will be posted on the IHSA Web site on November 1, 2017, and updated on December 1, 2017.